Subsequent Antenatal Visits

 - Your weight.

-At these visits you lie clothed on the examination couch.
-All I need is access to check your blood pressure and your tummy.
+At these visits, you lie clothed on the examination couch.
+All I need is access to check your arm (blood pressure check) and your tummy (baby check).
 An internal examination is not usually done at these visits.
 If you are concerned about abnormal vaginal discharge or bleeding then an internal examination may be needed.
-Also I often do an internal examination close to your due date to see if the cervix is getting ready.
+Also, I often do an internal examination close to your due date to see if the cervix is getting ready.

 If you have Rh negative blood group you will be offered prophylaxis Anti-D injections twice in your pregnancy to protect your baby from Rh disease.
-The first will be after your 28 week blood test results are know and the second will be at about 36 weeks.
-If you have bleeding in the pregnancy they you will need extra Anti-D to be given.
+The first will be after your 28-week blood test results are and the second will be at about 36 weeks.
+If you have bleeding in the pregnancy then you will need extra Anti-D to be given.

-Often a patent will bring her husband/partner to these visits.
-Sometime she will also bring parents and even friends to watch their baby on the ultrasound screen
+Often a patient will bring her husband/partner to these visits.
+Sometime she will also bring parents and even friends to watch their baby on the ultrasound screen.